d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

     return [x[0] for x in sorted_rung[:n]]
 ```

-Let us see how this is doing on our example.
+Let us see how successive halving is doing on our neural network example.

 ```{.python .input  n=5}
 from scipy import stats